microsoft/Kusto-Query-Language/doc/partitionoperator.md

 ## Examples

-### Native strategy example
+### Native strategy examples

 Use `hint.strategy=native` for this strategy.
-See the following example:
+See the following examples:

+This query returns foreach InjuriesDirect, the count of events and total injuries in each State that starts with 'W'.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto